pip-tasks/pip-tasks-js/README.md

 ## Usage

-Let's say you have Node.js component, implemented in Typescript and tested with Mocha.
+Let's say you have a Node.js component, implemented in Typescript and tested with Mocha.

 The file structure may look the following:
 ```bash